gchq/sleeper/docs/02-deployment-guide.md

 ```

 ### Utility Scripts
-There are scripts in the `scripts/deploy` directory that can be used to manage an existing instance
+There are scripts in the `scripts/deploy` directory that can be used to manage an existing instance.

 #### Update Existing Instance
-The `deployExisting.sh` script can be used to bring an existing instance up to date with the environment.
+The `deployExisting.sh` script can be used to bring an existing instance up to date with the version of Sleeper
+in the EC2 environment.
 This will upload any jars that have changed, update all the docker images, and perform a `cdk deploy`.

 ```bash